-9.4.2.2 DT Pin Connected to a Programming Resistor between DT and GND Pins
+8.4.2.2 DT Pin Connected to a Programming Resistor between DT and GND Pins

-One can program t{DT} by placing a resistor, R{DT} , between the DT pin and GND.
-The appropriate R{DT} value can be determined from $\not\equiv$ 1, where R{DT} is in $k\Omega$ and t{DT} is in ns:
+To program t{DT} , place a resistor, R{DT} , between the DT pin and GND.
+The appropriate R{DT} value can be determined from \pm 1, where R{DT} is in kΩ and t{DT} in ns:

-$$t{\rm DT}\approx 10\times R{\rm DT} \tag{1}$$
+$$t{\rm DT} \approx 10 \times R{\rm DT} \tag{1}$$

-The steady state voltage at DT pin is around 0.8 V, and the DT pin current will be less than 10uA when R{DT} =100k Ω .
-When using R{DT} > 5k Ω , it is recommended to parallel a ceramic capacitor, 2.2nF or above, close to the chip with R{DT} to achieve better noise immunity and better dead time matching between two channels.
-It is not recommended to leave the DT pin floating.
+The steady state voltage at the DT pin is around 0.8 V, and the DT pin current is less than 10 μ A when R{DT} = 100 k Ω .
+Therefore, it is recommended to parallel a ceramic capacitor, 2.2 nF or above, close to the chip with R{DT} to achieve better noise immunity and better dead time matching between two channels.
+Do not leave the DT pin floating.

 An input signal's falling edge activates the programmed dead time for the other signal.
 The output signals' dead time is always set to the longer of either the driver's programmed dead time or the input signal's own dead time.

-If both inputs are high simultaneously, both outputs will immediately be set low.
-This feature is used to prevent shoot-through, and it doesn't affect the programmed dead time setting for normal operation.
-Various driver dead time logic operating conditions are illustrated and explained in \boxtimes 9-4:
+If both inputs are high simultaneously, both outputs are immediately set low.
+This feature is used to prevent shoot-through, and it does not affect the programmed dead time setting for normal operation.
+Various driver dead time logic operating conditions are illustrated in \boxtimes 8-4.

-図 9-4.
-Input and Output Logic Relationship With Input Signals
+図 8-4.
+Input and Output Logic Relationship with Input Signals